Think back to the day of your high school graduation.

 …Ever feel that way?

-Over time, Olivia realized that finding your purpose in life really comes back to this idea of self-love.
+Over time, she realized that finding your purpose in life really comes back to this idea of self-love.
 She needed respect herself enough to challenge those ideas of what she was “supposed” to be.
-Upon that assessment, Olivia realized that she went into sales after college because that’s all she had known: her father was a successful salesman, and those surrounding her told her that she would be really good at it, too.
+Upon that assessment, she realized that she went into sales after college because that’s all she had known: her father was a successful salesman, and those surrounding her told her that she would be really good at it, too.

-Once Olivia began to challenge those ideas of “success” she was able to assess what was most important to her in life–relationships with family and friends, where she lived, what she was doing each day, the people she worked with–or all of the above?
+Once she began to challenge those ideas of “success” she was able to assess what was most important to her in life–relationships with family and friends, where she lived, what she was doing each day, the people she worked with–or all of the above?

 Asking herself these tough questions, and working through the answers with her career coach, Lisa Lewis, ultimately landed her in a role, a company, and a city that enabled her to build a life.